ZDYnb/HW4AI_ECE_410_2025_Spring/Challenge_lists/Challenge#12/README.md

 final_linear.v	Linear projection to vocab	High softmax.v	Exp + Normalize	Medium (LUT-based or CORDIC) controller.v	Token FSM + Layer scheduler	Medium

+I plan to give pyMTL (Mamba) a trial as it shown as this list in the first of our tool choice in the list.
+First, I want to get myself familiar with the tool I decided to choose.
+As we have conclude in the Challenge #10, I will first give our ideas from challenge of 10 a tiral.